 Most frequent questions

-Mars Purifier Technology can filter and kill particles of up to 0.1 microns, including COVID 19.
-Particles that can be removed are bacteria, viruses, fungi, volatile organic compounds, mould spores, tobacco smoke, pollen etc
+Mars Purifier Technology can filter and kill particles of up to 0.1 microns, including COVID-19.
+Particles that can be removed are bacteria, viruses, fungi, volatile organic compounds, mold spores, tobacco smoke, pollen, etc

 The standard time for replacement is 6-12 months.

 To maintain the ultimate performance of these purifiers, it is important to replace the filter at the right time.
 The change indicator light is displayed on the air purifier when the filter needs to be replaced.
 Recommended filter change: 6 months (4,380 hours) when used 24 hours a day